U.S. flag

 Equal Employment Opportunity (EEO) Complaints

-Employees who are pursuing their own EEO complaint against the Department, or have been approved to represent other Department employees who are pursuing an EEO complaint against the Department, or are asked to provide evidence as a witness in an EEO inquiry or investigation, as part of an administrative proceeding must be granted a reasonable amount of official time to engage in this EEO activity.
+Employees who are pursuing their own EEO complaint against the Department or have been approved to represent other Department employees who are pursuing an EEO complaint against the Department, or are asked to provide evidence as a witness in an EEO inquiry or investigation, as part of an administrative proceeding must be granted a reasonable amount of official time to engage in this EEO activity.
 Employees are considered in official duty status for this time and no grant of excused absence will be recorded.

 Official time will not be granted to employees pursuing EEO complaints against other Federal agencies, or serving as representatives in such complaints unless they are appearing under summons or called pursuant to a hearing.
 Absence for any such purpose must be charged to annual leave, accrued compensatory time, or LWOP.